scraed/CharacteristicGuidanceWebUI/README.md

 ## Updates

-This extension now preliminary supports ControlNet.
+### January 8, 2024: Improved Guidance Settings
+- **Extended Settings Range**: `Regularization Strength` & `Regularization Range Over Time` can now go up to 10.
+- **Effect**: Reproduce classifier-free guidance results at high values of `Regularization Strength` & `Regularization Range Over Time`.
+- **User Action Required**: Please delete "ui-config.json" from the stable diffusion WebUI root directory for the update to take effect.

+### January 6, 2024: Integration of ControlNet
+- **Early Support**: We're excited to announce preliminary support for ControlNet.
+- **Current Limitations**: As this is an early stage, expect some developmental issues.
 The integration of ControlNet and characteristic guidance remains a scientific open problem (which I am investigating).
-Please note that as this is an initial integration, some features may still be in development, and users might encounter limitations or issues.
 Known issues include:
    - Iterations failing to converge when ControlNet is in reference mode.

-We are dedicated to developing a solution in the future.

-Now the infotext can be read by the UI thanks to [@w-e-w](https://github.com/w-e-w) , see how to use at this [PR](https://github.com/scraed/CharacteristicGuidanceWebUI/pull/1).
+### January 3, 2024: UI Enhancement for Infotext
+- **Thanks to [@w-e-w](https://github.com/w-e-w)**: The UI now supports infotext reading.
+- **How to Use**: Check out this [PR](https://github.com/scraed/CharacteristicGuidanceWebUI/pull/1) for detailed instructions.

 ## Compatibility